codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

 {:start="3"}
 1. Click **Add**.
 The environment is displayed in the Environments page.
-(NIMA: Bogdan - Regex only for )

 ## Work with GitOps environments

 Once you create an environment, it is displayed in the Environments page.
-The Environments dashboard consolidates in one location the environments defined for the account along with the products and applications that belong to each environment.
+The Environments dashboard consolidates in one location the environments defined for the account along with the applications that belong to each environment, and the [Products]({{site.baseurl}}/docs/dashboards/gitops-products/) they are assigned to if you have created Products.